aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 Predicate<String> p = str -> str.isEmpty();
 ```

-In general you want to remove code which does not
+In general you want to remove code which increases cluter without adding an

 When you *can* omit some code, does that mean you should?
 Remember, conciseness
 is the reason lambda expressions were added to Java.
 So in general, you should